-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning Zika virus infection (Balance of Probabilities) (No. 16 of 2018). - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that Zika virus infection and death from Zika virus infection can be related to particular kinds of service.
-The Authority has therefore determined this Statement of Principles concerning Zika virus infection pursuant to subsection 196B(3) of the VEA.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning Zika virus infection (Reasonable Hypothesis) (No. 15 of 2018). - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that Zika virus infection and death from Zika virus infection can be related to particular kinds of service.
+The Authority has therefore determined this Statement of Principles concerning Zika virus infection pursuant to subsection 196B(2) of the VEA.